Trackunit/developer-hub/sdk-docs/save-data-from-your-app/defining-a-custom-field.md

 4. `title` defines the UI visible name of the field.

-5. `uiEditable` / `uiVisible` controls how the field will be shown in the manager UI.
-This does not limit how the field is used inside the tile.
+5. `uiEditable` / `uiVisible` controls how the field will be shown in the Manager UI.
+This does not limit how the field is used inside the Iris App.

   Apart from the these standard properties, some field types have [extra properties defined below](#type-specific-properties).

-  **All custom fields defined by a tile will be owned by the tile, and the tile developer should consider existing data when changing field definitions.**
+  **All custom fields defined by an Iris App will be owned by the Iris App, and the Iris App developer should consider existing data when changing field definitions.**

 # Custom field types